spham395/05-Python-Programming/chapter2/strings.md

 # What is a sequence object?

 A sequence object is a container of items accessed via index.
 Text strings are technically sequence objects.
-Remember C strings?

 #### Sequence Object Types: